 END or REACH?

-The REACH Act goes a little further in “passing the buck,” by requiring colleges to foot the bill for hazing prevention education which has proven to be a pricey, and yet totally worthless endeavor for inter/national fraternities.
+The REACH Act goes a little further in “passing the buck,” by requiring colleges to foot the bill for “hazing prevention education.”
 Where will schools turn to for this money?
 Taxpayers.
 The question is, do the track records of modern hazing prevention programs warrant their cost?
 I am biased to say no.

-Beyond that, I find it hypocritical that fraternity leaders proclaim”protecting free association” one of their key priorities, but then support the federal government defining what colleges should teach and how they should teach it.
+Beyond that, I find it hypocritical that fraternity leaders claim that protecting free association is one of their key priorities, but lobby for federal legislation defining what colleges should teach and how they should teach it.